LilianDK/llm-playground/README.md

 ![alt text](https://github.com/LilianDK/llm-playground/blob/main/README_PICS/AA_Acount.png)

-With reticulate there might be some tidious issues and at the end of the day we figured it is best to set use_python() in library.R:
+With reticulate there might be some tidious issues and at the end of the day we figured it is best to set use_python() in library.R.
+Please configure yours under "USERNAME" (or more):
 ```
 # Required if local development environment has to be set due to reticulate having issues to find the right path
 local_development = FALSE

-packages <- c("shiny","bslib","reticulate","TheOpenAIR","glue","DT","pdftools","knitr","rmarkdown","thematic","remotes")
+packages <- c("shiny","bslib","reticulate","TheOpenAIR","glue",
+              "DT","pdftools","knitr","rmarkdown","thematic","remotes")

 installed_packages <- packages %in% rownames(installed.packages())
 if (any(installed_packages == FALSE)) {